 The BMW i8 will put new technology into everyday use, and we can expect to see some of its tech on more mainstream BMWs in the near future.
 The new MINI, for example, uses a less powerful version of the i8's petrol engine.
 We can also expect to see more ‘i’ cars in the future, with BMW set to develop the sub-brand alongside its more conventional cars.

 Ian Robertson, BMW Global head of sales and marketing, said: "I'm sure some of the technology from the i8 will wash back into our other cars."
 That means we could see a BMW i4 saloon car with hybrid or electric power, and even an electric version of the BMW X5 SUV.

-For the full BMW range, visit the CarBuyer BMW reviews page.
+For full reviews of the BMW range, including our first-drive video of the revolutionary BMW i3, visit the Carbuyer BMW reviews page.